Chase Sapphire Reserve (CSR) Card Benefits

 However, that would not be enough to cover the cost of a more substantial trip.

-My Chase Sapphire Reserve credit card has a benefit of up to $10,000 per covered person or up to $20,000 per trip if a loss results in cancellation or interruption.
+My Chase Sapphire Reserve credit card had a benefit of up to $10,000 per covered person or up to $20,000 per trip if a loss resulted in cancellation or interruption.

-So my Chase Sapphire Reserve credit card offers more robust coverage for more substantial travel (for when I’m not being frugal, let’s say), which is when I want this coverage.
+So my Chase Sapphire Reserve credit card offered more robust coverage for more substantial travel (for when I’m not being frugal, let’s say), which is when I wanted this coverage.

 The Chase Sapphire Reserve (CSR) Card, Summarized

-The Chase Sapphire Reserve credit card saves/earns me at least $2400 a year—and that doesn’t include the purchase protection or insurance benefits.
+The Chase Sapphire Reserve credit card saved/earned me at least $2400 a year—and that didn’t include the purchase protection or insurance benefits.

-This means the Chase Sapphire Reserve credit card is a great fit for my life.
-It protects me.
-It makes me money.
-I would not want it any other way.
+That means the Chase Sapphire Reserve credit card was a great fit for my life.
+It protected me.
+It made me money.
+I didn’t want it any other way.

-And, again, the Chase Sapphire Reserve (CSR) credit card offers additional benefits than what I’ve shared here—benefits that may make it a great credit card for anyone else, traveler or not.
+And, again, the Chase Sapphire Reserve (CSR) credit card offered additional benefits than what I’ve shared here.

 However, I find it vital to point out some circumstances that would make me say no to this card…